 If you’re not sure which keywords to use, check out my post: How to Find Keywords to Use with Pinterest

 This will make it easy for you readers to easily share your blog post to their social platform of choice.
 All they have to do is click the share button and they can easily promote your blog.

 So make sure you add at least one pinnable image to your blog post.
 This way your readers can easily share it to Pinterest.

 When I am reading a blog post and I love the content, I will share it.
 If they don’t have a pinnable image and a social share button on their blog, then I won’t pin it since I have no way to share it.

-Make it easy for your readers to promote your blog post.
+Make it easy for your readers to promote your blog posts.